 B) Get Proof of Driver Training Completion

-After you pass the driver training portion with a DOT-certified instructor, you’ll receive full proof of completion.
+After you pass the driver training portion with a Transportation Department certified instructor, you’ll receive full proof of completion.
 Once you are ready to take your road test, you’ll submit this behind-the-wheel completion certificate to the state.